Convex-Dev/design/cad/004_accounts/README.md

 The CVM MUST NOT process transactions for an account unless the Ed25519 digital signature on the transaction can be verified with the account key.
 See CAD10 for more details.

 The account key MAY be changed by a controller of the account to a new account key, or set to `nil`.

+### Balance

+The balance field MUST be a non-negative integer indicating the number of Convex copper coins controlled directly by the account.

+### Allowance

+The allowance field MUST be a non-negative integer indicating the number of bytes of unused memory allowance held by the account.

+### Holdings

+The holdings field MUST be a BlobMap representing a mapping of Address to holding values.

+Holding values SHOULD be meaningfully defined by the respective address that set them.

+### Controller

+The controller field MAY be any CVM value, including `nil`

+If set to a specific Address, the CVM MUST regard that address as a controller

+Otherwise, the CVM MUST regard any non-`nil` value in this field as defining a trust monitor, and check as if called with `(call controller (check-trusted? <caller> :control <account-address>))`

+If another account is defined as a controller, it MUST be able to control the account in its entirely, including use of `eval-as`.